Vernon Henry St John, 6th Viscount Bolingbroke: Army service

 St John enlisted as a private soldier in 1917, soon after his coming of age party.
 He joined the 6th Dorsetshire Regiment and saw service in a variety of conflicts – including Reux and Passchendaele – before being invalided out a week before the Armistice.

 Peerage claim (1922–1926)

 The case again made national headlines in 1922 when St John petitioned the House of Lords to be recognized as the 6th Viscount Bolingbroke.
-During the House of Lords hearing, witnesses were cross-examined and many of the family's details were revealed.
+During the Lords hearing, witnesses were cross-examined and many of the family's details were revealed.

 After a long intervening period, St John was officially recognized as the 6th Viscount Bolingbroke in 1926.

 During the Second World War, Lydiard Park was requisitioned for a variety of military uses.
 After the death of his mother, Vernon moved away from the ancestral home which was in the process of being sold to Swindon Corporation.
 He took up residence in Ringwood, Hampshire, during which time he was befriended by the art historian Rupert Gunnis.